WeixuanZ/wink/README.md

 ---

-Wink (・ω<) is a simple React Native app developed for a friend, who suffered from De Quervain Tenosynovitis.
+Wink (・ω<) is a React Native app developed for a friend, who suffered from De Quervain Tenosynovitis.
 It enables you to scroll by winking 😉.

 This app is not designed to be fully touch-free, but to reduce the amount of scrolling required when browsing those infinitely long social media feeds.
 If you have an Apple device with True Depth Camera, using ARKit for eye-tracking (e.g. the amazing _Hawkeye Access_) could be a more appealing solution.

 Still in alpha...

-- [ ] Bookmark system
+- [x] Bookmark system
 - [ ] Orientation control
 - [ ] SMH detection
 - [ ] Speech-to-text